Work and Life in the Bell Island Mines

 Bell Island Population Trends

 Many who came to Bell Island to work, including those who commuted to and from nearby settlements, lived in bunkhouses known as "mess shacks".
 These housed up to 300 men, many of whom slept on straw mattresses, and were often not a very comfortable or pleasant environment.
 It is little wonder that workers from other parts of Conception Bay were eager to leave on Saturdays, and so worked extra hard on Fridays in order to make their quotas of ore.
 Those who lived on Bell Island were less likely to speed up work to get off early at the end of the week.
-The mining industry permeated nearly every aspect of Bell Island life, and even now, more than thirty years after the last mine closure, districts of the town of Wabana are referred to by the names (in fact, the numbers) of the mines that once operated there.
+The mining industry permeated nearly every aspect of Bell Island life, and even now, many years after the last mine closure, districts of the town of Wabana are referred to by the names (in fact, the numbers) of the mines that once operated there.

 While much research remains to be done on Bell Island, and on the Newfoundland and Labrador mining industry in general, it is clear that the introduction, expansion and closure of the Bell Island mines, over a period of seven decades, had profound and lasting effects on the social and cultural fabric of the island.
 How did the industry change relations between men and women, and between "home" and "work"?
 Did the island's population become more economically and socially divided, or did their common struggles unite them?
 How did mining change Bell Island's relationship to the rest of Conception Bay and Newfoundland?
 To what extent did the people's traditional values survive or erode within the context of this new industry?
 These are just a few of the questions raised by this important chapter in the history of industrial diversification in Newfoundland and Labrador.